base234/hyper-privacy-backend/README.md

 ### Anonymization

-We remove any potentially identifying information from the content analysis.
+Remove any potentially identifying information from the content analysis.

 ## Demo

-The application includes a web interface demonstrating how the system works:
+The application includes a web interface to interact with the application in a useful way, demonstrating how the system works:

 1. Enter webpage content
 2. See the recommended ads
-3. Understand how privacy was preserved
+3. The **relevance score** and how it **targeted the Ads**, thus shows how privacy is preserved.

 ## Future Scope